sancelisso/sancelisso.github.io/_posts/2024-02-07-ad-persistence-through-sid-history.md

 ![SID History explained](/assets/img/AD-Persistence-SIDHistory/SIDHistory-explained!.jpg)
 *SID History explained*

-Now, enough history, let’s see how to perform this kind of persistence as an attacker Now, enough history, let’s see how to perform this kind of persistence as an attacker
+Now, enough history, let’s see how to perform this kind of persistence as an attacker

 ## SID History Injection